 You can live quite a few days without food, but you cannot without water.
 Make sure you set up camp in a location that will provide you with a good amount of water.
 Make sure you know how to find water and how to purify it.
 While a water filter will be an ideal solution for your troubles, you might not always have one with you.
 The next best thing would be to build your own and it’s quite simple if you follow the basic rules.
 Read the articles below about how you can find water and filter it in the wilderness.

 10. Control your emotions

-Having the right mental attitude is all up to us and not being able to control our emotions will make survival difficult.
-Fear, anxiety, frustration and loneliness are all possible emotions that will try to take control of your thought process.
+Having the right mental attitude is all up to us and not being able to control our feelings will make survival difficult.
+Fear, anxiety, frustration, and loneliness are all possible emotions that will try to take control of your thought process.
 When that happens everything you do will be a mistake.
 You should remain calm and focused on your task.
-While you can improve your spirit by being able to build a fire, finding water and making a shelter, in the end it’s all about your personality and your mental attitude.
+While you can improve your spirit by building a fire, finding water and making a shelter, in the end, it’s all about your personality and your mental attitude.
 You should want to survive and you should work for it.
 Don’t let your mind trick you that everything will be OK and that help will come.
 If your situation extends past a few days, wishful thinking will not keep you alive, a positive attitude and work will.